Polperro: Notable buildings

 Couch's House in Lansallos Street was home to naturalist and physician, Jonathan Couch and before him of many generations of the Quiller family who became prosperous through the proceeds of smuggling and buccaneering.

 Polperro's War Memorial is some distance outside the village on the coast path towards Talland.
 Also, tucked away in the village's winding streets (on "The Warren"), is a house clad entirely in shells, known colloquially as "The Shell House".
+Located on the harbour's edge is the Net Loft, a Grade II Listed Building owned by the National Trust.